aryantipnis/coffee-pay-selector/README.md

 ## Assumptions
 Please take into consideration the following **assumptions** while running this:
  * Each coworker will only order his favorite drink everyday.
 (Eg: Bob -> Cappuccino, Jeremy -> Black Coffee, Max -> Hot Chocolate, Ben -> Cold Coffee, Joe -> Machiato, Jack -> Americano, Ryan -> Latte
- * There are only 7 coworkers and you cannot add more
+ * There are only 7 coworkers and you cannot add more.
+Bob pays first.
  * Prices of each coffee are set to default unless, you change them by clicking on Prices in the navbar.

 ## About the Application
-  * This App allows the coworkers to place an order with just a click of a button.
+  * This App allows the coworkers to place an order and evaluat who will pay next with just a click of a button.
+The person who owes the most, pays next time.
 Whenever, the place an order button is clicked, all the balances are calculated in displayed in the manage expenses section.
   * It also allows you to keep a track of the menu prices.
 You can change these by clicking the 'Prices' button in the navbar.
   * It keeps track of the balances (how much a person owes another) in the balance table.
 To view click 'Balances' in the navbar.
   * It also has a 'Settle All up' button to settle all balances.